JonJagger/cyber-dojo/readme.txt

 Diff-view
 =========
-Clicking on a traffic light opens a new page showing the diffs for that increment.
+Clicking on a traffic light opens a new page showing the diffs for that increment together with < and > buttons to step backwards and  forwards through the diffs.
 The diff-view page does not work properly in Internet Explorer 8.